derchr/Hall/README.md

 There are some difference between these two implementations:
 - "Hall_DESKTOP" does not support arbitrary memory access
-- "HALL_DESKTOP" handles the audio restrictions rather losely.
+- "Hall_DESKTOP" handles the audio restrictions rather losely.
 It supports up to 8 stereo channels, whereas wueHans actually only supports 4 stereo channels